 Photo of Anirud Sudarsan R

-Senior Associate in General Corporate practice in the Mumbai office of Cyril Amarchand Mangaldas.
-He joined the firm in the year 2017 after graduating from West Bengal National University of Juridical Sciences, Kolkata.
-He advises on mergers & acquisitions and foreign investments in India, with a greater focus on the Indian insurance sector.
-He has worked on several transactions in relation to acquisition of private and public companies, business transfers and initial public offerings.
+He has worked on several transactions in relation to acquisition of private and public companies, business transfers and initial public offerings in the Indian insurance sector.
 Anirud also regularly advises insurers and insurance intermediaries in relation to, amongst other aspects: Corporate Governance, General Corporate Strategies, Business Ventures and Partnerships, Distribution and other forms of engagement between insurers and insurance intermediaries and Data Protection, Data transfer, Data Localisation.
 He can be reached at anirud.sudarsan@cyrilshroff.com

 Introduction